Neo-Geo-2484/Neo-Geo-2484.github.io/_posts/2014-3-3-Hello-World.md

 Level 6-7:

 Directions:password for the next level is stored somewhere on the server and has all of the following properties:

 owned by user bandit7
 owned by group bandit6
 33 bytes in size

 Command:
+ls
+find
+-size
+and 33b
+grep bandit7 - error and i need to log back in

+find / - this listed 100= entrys and I dont think that was right

+find / -size 33c -user bandit7 -group bandit6

+this produced another log found alot of premisson denied.
+1 log shows path and has password after so lets use it :

+cat /var/lib/dpkg/info/bandit7.password

+ssh bandit7@bandit.labs.overthewire.org -p 2220
-Password found:
+Password found: HKBPTKQnIay4Fw76bEy8PVxKEDQRKTzs